Analysis Of My Last Duchess Poem

 Themes: Power, Control, and the Nature of Relationships

 The poem also subtly explores the nature of art and its relationship to reality.
-The Duke's obsession with his art collection highlights his preference for static beauty and predictability, contrasting sharply with the vibrant and unpredictable nature of his wife.
+Which means the Duke's obsession with his art collection highlights his preference for static beauty and predictability, contrasting sharply with the vibrant and unpredictable nature of his wife.
 He values art’s predictability and control far more than genuine human connection.
 The painting, in essence, becomes a substitute for a real relationship, something he can completely control and possess.

 Lasting Impact and Relevance